ncusato/oic/oic-obp-queries/initialize-obp/initialize-obp.md

 ![Instance portal service consol button](images/instance-portal.png)

+## Task 2: Create Channel

-4. From the service console's menu bar, select **Channels.** Create a new channel by selecting the blue button that says **Create a New Channel.**
+1. From the service console's menu bar, select **Channels.** Create a new channel by selecting the blue button that says **Create a New Channel.**

 ![Select create new channel from channel page](images/new-channel.png)

-5. Enter the following information:
+2. Enter the following information:

     ```
     Channel Name: balancetransfer